aSrki/asrki.github.io/index.md

 author_profile: true
 ---

-I'm a robotics engineer currently working on underactuated grippers
+I'm a robotics engineer working on robotic grippers and hands.
+Knowing me, my updates might lag a bit, but if you're interested in anything I'm working on, feel free to contact me!

 ## Education
 - BSc Mechatronics, robotics and automation, Faculty of technical sciences, University of Novi Sad, 2024